Start Printed Page 5903

-All Executive agencies procuring, managing or supplying utility services under Title 40 of the United States Code, including GSA's Public Buildings Service (PBS), Department of Defense, Department of Energy, and those agencies operating under, or subject to, the authorities of the Administrator of General Services must comply with these provisions.
-For information on a utility services delegation of authority, refer to part 102-72.100 of this chapter.
+All Executive agencies procuring, managing, or supplying utility services under Title 40 of the United States Code, including GSA's Public Buildings Service (PBS), Department of Defense, Department of Energy, and those agencies operating under, or subject to, the authorities of the Administrator of General Services must comply with the provisions of this part.
+For information on a utility services delegation of authority, refer to § 102-72.100 of this chapter.

 To whom do “we,” “you,” and their variants refer?

 Unless otherwise indicated, use of pronouns “we,” “you,” and their variants throughout this part refer to an Executive agency.
-Refer to part 102-71, General, of this chapter, for the definition of Executive agency.
+Refer to part 102-71 of this chapter for the definition of Executive agency.

 How do we request a deviation from the provisions of this part?